 How can you avoid this?

 I cannot promise you that your project will be completed on time or to budget, but I can stop you from making fundamental mistakes in the pitching process.
 This will reduce the risk of the project over-running on timescales and budget.
-The key things I would make sure of are that you always retain control over the most important parts of your business and that you have a suitable and scalable product that can be worked on by another team if necessary.
-I know I keep mentioning transferability but you would be surprised how many projects don’t even get finished or handed it over to a new one to finish the work.
+The key things I would make sure of, are that you always retain control over the most important parts of your business and that you have a suitable and scalable product that can be worked on by another team if necessary.
+I know I keep mentioning transferability but you would be surprised how many projects don’t even get finished or are handed over to a new team to finish the work.

 How does consultation work?

 You are the one with the concept and the idea of what you want to be achieved, I will simply help you to pick the suitable technologies to get that done.
-This may involve me helping you to write a technical specification for the project all the way to going to pitches with you to make sure that you are being sold the right solutions at the right price.
+This may involve me helping you to write a technical specification for the project, all the way to going to pitches with you to make sure that you are being sold the right solutions at the right price.
 I can also keep an eye over the project during the build process and even come in during the testing phases if needed.
 These are key points in the project to make sure everything is working as it should before signing off that part of the project and paying the final bill.

 Common mistakes made by clients

 One thing that is a huge mistake of clients I have met is to have a website designed by somebody and then try to pass it on to a developer to build it.
 More often than not there are many bits that simply cannot be achieved in the way it has been designed and this means the clients expectations must be lowered.
 This may be due to site speed restrictions, responsivity or it may just be poor interface design and not suitable for the user.
 The best websites are built by teams who all know the end goal and can work collaboratively on the project from start to finish.

 These compromises must be met at an earlier stage so the client is not built up for disappointment and understands why.
 Its very hard to have to tell a client that the project will not turn out how they envisioned from the designs they paid for.